pcturnes/small-projects/README.md

 ## 🗂️ Project List

 - **Iris Classification KNN**
   A full machine learning workflow using the Iris dataset, applying K-Nearest Neighbors to classify flower species and evaluating model performance with confidence intervals and cross-validation.
+Project made out of personal interest

 - **Cluster–Voronoi Visualization**
   A geometric exploration of how k-NN (k=1) decision boundaries relate to Voronoi diagrams, using a wine dataset and high-resolution visualizations.
+Project made out of personal interest

 - **Optimization Using Pyomo**
   A linear optimization model for profit maximization across advertising channels, implemented with Pyomo and solved using GLPK.
+This project was done for homework 1 of "Optimization for large-scale data"

 - **API-WorldBank**
-  A master project to test APIs.
-We tested different endpoints from the World Bank to obtain some data.
-We structured the result json file to get it in a specified structure.
+  A Python client that queries the World Bank's API, focusing on data retrieval, dynamic URL construction for specific indicators and countries, and response parsing for economic analysis.
+  This project was lab 1 of the course "Internet Contents Distribution"

 - **API-Creation**
-  A master project from the course "Internet content distribution".
-The objective of this lab is to create a client-server paradigm where the client asks the server for some data via API requests.
-The endpoints were manually created.
+  A foundational project implementing a custom HTTP API server in Python using http.server, demonstrating data handling, query filtering, and authentication with access tokens (as detailed in our previous conversation).
+This project was lab 2 of the course "Internet Contents Distribution"

 ---